 Think back to the piano analogy for a moment.
 Once you can play the piece perfectly at a comfortable pace, slowly up the tempo until you’re playing it as intended.
 There’s no need to go from 3 perfect games to 4 perfect games all in one step; it’s likely that attempting this will lead to a dip in accuracy.
 Instead once you’re (nearly) mistake-free on 3 games, aim for 3 perfect games and a complete setup of Game 4 in 35 minutes.

 As you begin your LSAT journey, focus on deeply understanding the material.
 Complete timed practice sets once you’ve studied a new topic to assess your comprehension, but your prime directive should be mastery of the relevant concepts.
-Aim to finish your study of strategies, concepts, and question types with 4 to 6 weeks of test day, at which point you should shift your practice to timed practice sets, sections, and full PTs.
+Aim to finish your study of strategies, concepts, and question types with 4 to 6 weeks until test day, at which point you should shift your practice to timed practice sets, sections, and full PTs.
 Mastery of the underlying concepts is necessary for success on the LSAT—add on 6 weeks of timed practice and it should be sufficient as well. 📝

 Daniel Fogel is a Manhattan Prep LSAT instructor based in Boston, Massachusetts.
 He has a degree in government and legal studies from Claremont McKenna College.
 Daniel scored a 179 on the LSAT and a 770 on the GMAT, which he also teaches.
 Fun fact: he’s a former top-ranked competitive Scrabble player.
 Intrigued?
 Check out Daniel’s upcoming LSAT courses here!